JelindoGames/UnityVisualScriptingTutorials/Tutorials/5_NestingGraphs.md

 }
 ```

 This code is much nicer; there aren't so many details to look at anymore.
 In addition, there's one universal place that handles going to the fridge: the goToFridge() function.
-Compare that with the previous code, where that logic was repeated twice - once in getJuice() and once in getWater().
+Compare that with the previous code, where that logic was repeated twice--once in getJuice() and once in getWater().

 Can we do something similar for visual scripting?
 It turns out that we can!